Leonel-Romero/LeonelRomero/content/home/opportunities.md

 Prof. Romero is looking for Masters and Doctoral students to join his lab.
 Interested students should:

-1) Contact Prof. Romero via email (leonel.romero@uconn.edu) to express interest and introduce yourself
+1) Contact Prof. Romero via [email](mailto:leonel.romero@uconn.edu) to express interest and introduce yourself

 2) Plan a visit to the campus or a Zoom/Webex call if you are too far (in some cases modest travel awards are available for students to visit)

 3) Review the [Departmental Website](https://marinesciences.uconn.edu) for detailed instructions

 ### Postdoctoral Scholar
 Postdoc position to work on an NSF funded project investigating the effect of wave-current interactions on gas exchange.
-Contact Prof. Romero via email (leonel.romero@uconn.edu) to express interest and introduce yourself.
+Contact Prof. Romero via [email](mailto:leonel.romero@uconn.edu) to express interest and introduce yourself.